choraio/chora-docs/src/development/chora-chora.md

 ## Run First Chain

+*Note: The following commands should be run from within the `chora-chain` repository, which is also being used as the `home` directory for the purpose of testing (i.e. `--home .chora-1`).*

 Using the `chorad` binary, you will need to initialize the node for the first chain (`chora-1`).

 ```sh